Azusa Street Revival: Los Angeles

-In 1905, William J. Seymour, a 34-year-old son of freed slaves, was a student of well-known Pentecostal preacher Charles Parham and an interim pastor for a small holiness church in Topeka, Kansas.
+In 1905, William J. Seymour, a 34-year-old son of freed slaves, was a student of well-known Holiness Pentecostal preacher Charles Parham and an interim pastor for a small holiness church in Topeka, Kansas.
 Seymour inherited from Parham the belief that baptism with the Holy Spirit was the third work of grace, following the new birth (first work of grace) and entire sanctification (second work of grace).
 Neely Terry, an African American woman who attended a small holiness church pastored by Julia Hutchins in Los Angeles, made a trip to visit family in Houston late in 1905.
 While in Houston, she visited Seymour's church, where he preached on receiving the Holy Spirit with the evidence of speaking in other tongues, and though he had not experienced this personally, Terry was impressed with his character and message.
 Once home in California, Terry suggested that Seymour be invited to speak at the local church.
 Seymour received and accepted the invitation in February 1906, and he received financial help and a blessing from Parham for his planned one-month visit.

 Seymour arrived in Los Angeles in 1906, and within two days was preaching at Julia Hutchins' church at the corner of Ninth Street and Santa Fe Avenue.
 During his first sermon, he preached that speaking in tongues was the first biblical evidence of the inevitable infilling in the Holy Spirit.
 On the following Sunday, March 4, he returned to the church and found that Hutchins had padlocked the door.
 Elders of the church rejected Seymour's teaching, primarily because he had not yet experienced the blessing about which he was preaching.
 Condemnation of his message also came from the Holiness Church Association of Southern California with which the church had affiliation.
 However, not all members of Hutchins' church rejected Seymour's preaching.
 He was invited to stay in the home of congregation member Edward S. Lee, and he began to hold Bible studies and prayer meetings there.